jbatistareis/wmo/README.md

 # Wave Magic Orchestra
 ###### (Yes, really)

-An atempt to make a FM sound synthsizer library
+An atempt to build a FM sound synthsizer library